 It states that people with diabetes have a right to:

 be treated fairly in employment and career progression while acknowledging that there are certain occupations where identifiable risks may limit the employment of people with diabetes

 be fully supported in... ...workplaces and be given time to attend medical appointments, as well as the time and privacy to self-test and administer medicines in a clean and safe environment

 Whether you're taking your first step on the career ladder or looking to change jobs, it's important to show recruiters that you're the best person for the job, regardless of your diabetes.

 It can be difficult to decide when to tell recruiters about your diabetes.
-There is usually no legal requirement to disclose diabetes and the decision is up to you.
+There’s usually no legal requirement to disclose diabetes and the decision is up to you.
 Employers are generally not allowed to ask questions about health or disability at interviews.?

 If you feel discriminated against at work, or that you might have been turned down for a job because of your diabetes, you may need specialist advice if you wish to challenge employment decisions.?

 It’s up to you whether you want to tell your work colleagues about your diabetes.
-Many people don't fully understand diabetes so it's usually a good idea to give your colleagues a simple explanation of the condition with some guidance about what to do if you became unwell, e.g. a procedure to follow if you experience a hypo.
+Many people don’t understand diabetes, so when you tell your colleagues it’s useful to provide a simple explanation of the condition with some guidance about what to if you became unwell, e.g. a procedure to follow if you experience a hypo.

 Like this?
 You may also be interested in: